Tour Huchuy Qosqo Trek and Machu Picchu 3D/2N Cod: 376

 - Day 01: Cusco - Tambomachay - Pumamarca.

-- Day 02: Huchuy Qosqo - Ollantaytambo - Train to Aguas Calientes.
+- Day 02: Huchuy Qosqo - Ollantaytambo - Train to Aguas Calientes town.

-- Day 03: Aguas Calientes - Machupicchu - Cusco.
+- Day 03: Aguas Calientes - Machupicchu Tour - Cusco.

 DAY 01: Cusco - Tambomachay - Pumamarca

-Pick up from the Hotel at 06:00, transfer to the heading to the archeological site of Tambomachay; the hike will start at this point, and will continue through puna landscapes and over the Sicllaccasa pass (4020m/13186ft).
+We pick you up from your Hotel at 06:00AM, and we drive to the heading to the archeological site of Tambomachay; our hike will start at this point, and will continue through puna landscapes and over the Sicllaccasa pass (4020m/13186ft).
 We hike along a path that leads to the Ccauca ravine, where we encounter archaeological remains and wild crops, such as tarwi, and a large quantity of cactus.
-We continue on to the Queullococha pass (4185m/13727ft), surrounding the area in spectacular views stand the Veronica, Pitusiray and Chicon snow peaks.
+We continue on to the Queullococha pass (4185m/13727ft), surrounding the area in spectacular views stand the Veronica, Pitusiray and Chicon snow cups.
 We hike past the Queullococha Lake, where we may see huallatas, ducks and small fish to then climb towards the Challu Challu pass (4220m/13842ft).
 From this point, we observe the Chinchero plains and the Piuray and Qoricocha lagoons.
 We then ascend towards the fourth pass at Rumicruz (4230m/13874ft).
 We then make our way to the Inca rock quarry (4220m/13842ft), which was the place from where the rocks were extracted to build Huchuy Qosqo.
 We descend towards the Pucamarca community (4010m/13153ft), where we arrive in the afternoon.
 Here we dine and camp through the night.

 After breakfast; we leave at 07:00 am our camping place to continue to Huchuy Qosqo.
 Walk downhill towards the Leon Punku ravine, where we find remains of an Inca bridge and trail.
 This canyon boasts geological formations surrounded by majestic rocks and boulders that direct the river to Huchuy Qosqo at (3600m/11808ft).
 Huchuy Qosqo is an Inca archaeological complex with imposing architecture that includes a large open ceremonial center, from which we enjoy a panoramic view of the Sacred Valley, the Vilcanota River.
-After explanation we start to walk around two hours to the next point (4200m/13776ft), going down around two hours until arrive to Taucca, where we have the lunch place, from here we take our private transport drives to Ollantaytambo train station where we catch the train to Aguas Calientes, spend the night in a nice Hotel in Aguas Calientes.
+After explanation we start to walk around two hours to the next point (4200m/13776ft), going down around two hours until arrive to Taucca, where we have the lunch place, from here we take our private transport and drive to Ollantaytambo train station where we take the train to Aguas Calientes, 1 hour and 45 minutes train ride, spend the night in a nice Hotel in Aguas Calientes.

-DAY 03: Aguas Calientes - Machupicchu – Cusco
+DAY 03: Aguas Calientes - Machupicchu Tour – Cusco

 - Pick up from your hotel in dela morning hours.